 Women with saline breast implants do not need MRIs to detect rupture because saline implants deflate when they are ruptured.
 That makes it obvious that the implant has broken, but it is not dangerous unless there are bacteria in the implant.

 Your health insurance will not pay for breast augmentation or other kinds of cosmetic surgery.
 Most insurance companies will not pay for most complications or medical problems that result from breast augmentation, and they will not pay for MRIs to check for rupture.
-Before your surgery, check to find out if your health insurance company might drop you from coverage because of implants, or refuse to renew your coverage, or stop covering breast conditions or certain illnesses that are believed to be related to implants.
+Before your surgery, check to see if your health insurance company covers complications from breast implants.

 Every week we hear from women who want to have their implants removed and cannot afford to do so.